 As a research institution that receives funding from the Federal and state government, USU adheres to all guidelines for the Responsible Conduct of Research as defined by law and by university code.
 For URCO applicants and their mentors, this means acquainting yourself with the credentialing and approval processes required by the type of research you do.
 The Office of Research provides support in this area: if you are working with human or animal subjects, biohazards, heavy equipment, or other high-risk research materials or equipment and are not familiar with standard credentialing and approval processes, please contact us to get help navigating this necessary training and institutional review.

 All students who are awarded an URCO are required to attend an URCO orientation session (held twice per semester) prior to the funds being available.
 URCO training will include a description of the requirements, along with some other opportunities that are available to URCO awardees.

 All URCO grantees are required to present their work.
 This requirement may be satisfied in a variety of ways, including, but not limited to, Utah Research on Capitol Hill, the Student Research Symposium, the Summer Research Symposium, the National Conference on Undergraduate Research (NCUR), or the Utah Conference on Undergraduate Research (UCUR).
 A qualified professional conference is also allowable (and encouraged!).
 For the arts, an exhibition or performance may satisfy the requirement.
-URCO students may apply for the RGS Undergraduate Research Travel Award to help fund their presentation costs.
+URCO students may apply for the Office of Research Undergraduate Research Travel Award to help fund their presentation costs.